There are three kinds of people in the world:

 1) Optimize eye movement

 We are conditioned to read while moving our eyes from one word to the next one.
-This is not the best approach for speed reading.
+This is not the best approach to speed reading.

 You can read much more efficiently by moving your eyes in saccades and skipping a few words in between.
 Practice this technique by using the image below.
 Jump from letter to letter to train your eye movement.